 Physicians should note that the Ohio Medical Marijuana Program is not fully operational.
 The program is anticipated to be in place by September 2018.
 The State of Ohio Board of Pharmacy is currently structuring the patient registry with an anticipated go-live date sometime this summer.
 The dispensaries, where patients will purchase the medical marijuana product, are anticipated to be operational by September 2018.
 Physicians planning to apply for the certificate to recommend should use this time to understand their obligations under state law and to prepare policies and procedures to follow when recommending medical marijuana.
 Documentation will be key to show strict adherence to the rules of the program and to keep physicians from any disciplinary actions by the State Medical Board of Ohio.

 Ohio doctors will undoubtedly have questions about the medical marijuana program.
 I have been routinely providing legal updates on the laws and regulations affecting the program on our blog.
-For those more in-depth inquiries, please do not hesitate to contact me, Brian Higgins (email@example.com or 513-651-6839).
+For those more in-depth inquiries, please contact a member of our Health Care Innovation Team.
+You can also visit our Health Law Matters blog for more insight into legal issues impacting the health care industry.